gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Gapotchenko.FX.Security.Cryptography/README.md

 While it is remarkable for its simplicity and performance, nowadays its usage is limited due to discovered limitations and vulnerabilities.

 Still, ARC4 may be a good enough fit for less sensitive tasks.
-It may also be required for communication with legacy or energy-constrained systems.
+For example, it may be required for communication with legacy or energy-constrained systems.

 Example: